Skip to main content

 Most mints can grow in full sun to part shade.
 But they will produce more concentrated volatile oils, which translate to a stronger mint flavor, when grown in full sun.
 Mint grown in part shade takes longer to grow and is therefore more susceptible to pests.

-Mints thrive in mid-range temperatures of around 55-75°F, although this varies by variety.
+Mints thrive in mid-range temperatures of around 55-75°F, although this varies by genus and variety.
 But even though they may grow more slowly or less vibrantly outside this range, they are tough plants!
 Most mints can tolerate temperatures below 0°F. For example, some mature peppermint plants are hardy to -20°F.

 Most mints will bolt and flower in temperatures above 80° or sometimes 85°, especially if there has been a pattern of increasing temperatures.
 Although the flowers are edible, bolting makes the leaves tougher and more bitter, and the plant may not live much longer afterward.